qinghaoh/qinghaoh.github.io/_posts/2020-09-23-shortest-path.markdown

             continue;
         }

-        // checks all neighbors in the graph, whether they are still in the queue or not
+        // checks all neighbors in the graph whether they are still in the queue or not
         // then a vertex can be re-enqueued and thus its time complexity is more
         // compared to traditional Dijkstra (Fibonacci queue version) for (int[] next : graph[u]) {